 Ilil Keren was the newest board member of the Jewish National Fund (JNF) for just a few days before stepping down amid a media firestorm sparked by opposition leader Benjamin Netanyahu.

 Ilil had been appointed to the position by Foreign Minister Yair Lapid.
-Netanyahu took issue with this from the Knesset podium earlier this week, noting the duplicitousness of Lapid claiming to fight against corruption and nepotism, and then giving his own sister-in-law to such an influential job.
+Netanyahu took issue with this from the Knesset podium last week, noting the duplicitousness of Lapid claiming to fight against corruption and nepotism, and then giving his own sister-in-law such an influential job.

 “The public arena will be a little less of a good place from today.
 A talented lawyer who has asked far too many difficult questions, questions that only those who want the public good will ask,” wrote Lapid (use Facebook’s translate feature to read the full statement).